TMS Therapy

 Our Approach to Treating Conditions

-At the TMS Institute, we strongly believe in helping individuals achieve therapeutic improvements with little or no medication reliance if possible in order to minimize long-term side effects associated with pharmaceutical use.
+At the TMS Institute in Scottsdale, we strongly believe in helping individuals achieve therapeutic improvements with little or no medication reliance if possible in order to minimize long-term side effects associated with pharmaceutical use.
 We are setting the standard for advanced mental health and depression treatment in Arizona.
 Did you know:

-• >95% of TMS centers and clinicians focus only on treating depression, but at the TMS Institute we are far more holistic.
-We know how TMS can be used for far more than just depression which is why we pride ourselves for thinking outside the box and treating multiple conditions.
+- 95% of TMS centers and clinicians focus only on treating depression, but at the TMS Institute we are far more holistic.
+We know how TMS can be used for far more than just depression which is why we pride ourselves for thinking outside the box and treating multiple conditions successfully.

-• Evidence-based medicine and all the treatments we offer are based on protocols established and published in clinical trials.
+- TMS is evidence-based medicine and all of the treatments we offer are based on protocols established and published in clinical trials.

 There are many benefits to TMS treatment, including:

-• Can be a standalone treatment or used in conjunction with medications
+- Can be a standalone treatment or used in conjunction with medications or treatments

 Video: What is TMS Therapy?